lilliputten/vanilla-tasks/README.md

 ## Features

-- Inter-session data storing in the `localStorage`.
+- Inter-session data storing (in the `localStorage`).
 - Adaptive layout, adaptive main menu.
 - ES6 JavaScript code.
 - ES6 browser modules.
-- Internal TypeScript support.
+- Internal TypeScript support (via jsdoc tags).
-- Changing the order by dragging (with mobile support).
+- Changing the order of project/task items by dragging (with mobile support).
+- Change the order of the project/task items by dragg-and-drop (with support for mobile devices).
-- Data import/export.
+- Data import/export from/to a local json file.
+- Basic PWA funcitonality (cache, ability to install on a mobile desktop)

 ## Resources